PoisotLab/ms_metaweb_transfer/manuscript.md

 dimension.
 Right: distribution of the differences in the left panel.](figures/figure-degree.png){#fig:degree}

+**TK needs a second set of eyes**
 The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators.
-Importantly, this implies that a rank 1 approximation represents the configuration model [@Park2004StaMec] for the metaweb, or (accounting for the probabilistic nature of the degree) the soft configuration model [@vanderHoorn2018SpaMax], both of which are maximum entropy graph models [@Garlaschelli2018CovStr], with respectively sharp and soft local constraints.
-The configuration model is widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.*
-@Bascompte2003NesAss], and it is noteworthy that for this metaweb, the relevant information was extracted at the first rank.
+Importantly, this implies that a rank 1 approximation represents the configuration model [@Park2004StaMec; random networks are generated from a given degree sequence] for the metaweb, or (accounting for the probabilistic nature of the degree) the soft configuration model [@vanderHoorn2018SpaMax], both of which are maximum entropy graph models [@Garlaschelli2018CovStr], with sharp and soft local constraints respectively.
+The configuration model is widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.* @Bascompte2003NesAss], and it is noteworthy that for this metaweb, the relevant information was extracted at the first rank.
 Because the first rank corresponds to the leading eigenvalue of the system, the results of @fig:degree have a straightforward interpretation: degree-based processes are the most important in structuring the mammalian food web.

 # Discussion